Principal Investigator

 Subscribe to the newsletter

-Brian Wilhelm obtained his Ph.D. in Medical Genetics from UBC in the Terry Fox Laboratory in Vancouver, in 2003.
-He then carried out postdoctoral training at the Wellcome Trust Sanger Institute (Cambridge, U.K.) in the lab of Dr. Jurg Bahler, and then in the lab of Dr. Guy Sauvageau at IRIC.
+Brian Wilhelm earned his Ph.D. in medical genetics from UBC at the Terry Fox Laboratory in Vancouver in 2003.
+He pursued postdoctoral training at the Wellcome Trust Sanger Institute in the United Kingdom in Dr. Jurg Bahler’s functional genomics lab, and then in Dr. Guy Sauvageau’s laboratory at IRIC, focusing on leukemia biology.

-In 2010, Brian Wilhelm launched his own lab, the Institute’s High-Throughput Genomics Research Unit, and began as a Professor in the Department of Medicine of the Université de Montréal.
+In 2010, Brian Wilhelm launched his laboratory, the Institute’s High-Throughput Genomics Research Unit, and began teaching as a professor in the Department of Medicine at the Université de Montréal.

 Principal Investigator, High-Throughput Genomics Research Unit, IRIC